 See our eye disease infographics

-Between 2010 and 2050, we expect the number of people with the most common eye diseases to double.
-Our infographics help illustrate these trends and steps people can take to prevent eye diseases.
-Browse our infographics.
+By 2050, we expect the number of people with visual impairment or blindness to double.
+Our infographics help illustrate trends in eye disease prevalence and steps people can take to prevent eye conditions and diseases.